jdoleary/Spellmasons/docs/Tasks/ideasFromSteamCommunity.md

+See Roguelite elements ideas thread: https://discord.com/channels/1032294536640200766/1069630737919266936/1166465931627733022
+---
+Kekis — Yesterday at 10:34 PM
+Not sure as upgrading the player's spells exactly, I was thinking more of, for instance, a certain relic that makes six of your spells costs either be doubled or halved.
+Or maybe another that increases your cast range but each time you end your turn without any enemies inside your cast range you get damaged.
+Lemdoran — Yesterday at 11:49 PM
+oh yep you were right we had a relatively close idea lol. haven't though about regen relic but it's a good idea.
+A mod did give a regen life spell but that can be really cool to have even a "small" +5 / 10 hp per turn natively.
+Especially on early lvls and if you play mana steal / summoner class.
+---
 Skillo — Today at 10:15 AM
 i don't remember if its already the case, but showing negative values as you add more spells beyond your current mana cap would also be very informative
 Jordan - Spellmasons Creator — Today at 10:16 AM